weihaipy/saiorm/README.rst

 ======

 `Saiorm <https://weihaipy.github.io/saiorm>`_  is a simple library for accessing database.
 It will take you have a easy way to use SQl database.

-The goal is tb be an asynchronous framework,but not now.
+The goal is to be an asynchronous framework,but not now.

 Documentation
 -------------